ammanuel1/net_scanner/README.md

 1.)
 Download both files, Run using ./run.sh
       - if unable to run using above command...
-          - enter the command $ chmod +x job.sh into terminal while in the same directory
+          - enter the command $ chmod +x run.sh into terminal while in the same directory
           - then the command ./run.sh should prompt the program to begin

  2.)
 Once open